-5. Add variable-rate excise tax based on the price of fuel
+Overview of revenue options analysis 5.
+Add variable-rate excise tax based on the price of fuel

+Financial Sustainability and Sufficiency A 2.9% variable-rate excise tax on based on the 2021 average price of fuel of approximately \$2.50 would generate \$100 million in 2021.
+This translates to a net present value of \$1.364 billion through 2040 at a 4% discount rate.
+Revenue would not keep pace with road usage, reaching 66% lower by 2040.
 A variable-rate excise tax is similar to a sales tax in that it applies to the price of fuel.
 However, rather than applying to the spot price, the tax is set periodically, for example yearly, based on the average price of fuel over the preceding year or the expected average price over the coming year.
 This approach has the effect of moderating spikes and sharp declines in revenue although they can still occur.

-A 2.9% variable-rate excise tax on based on the 2021 average price of fuel of approximately \$2.50 would generate \$100 million in 2021.
-This translates to a net present value of \$1.364 billion through 2040 at a 4% discount rate.
-Revenue would not keep pace with road usage, reaching 66% lower by 2040.

-As the distribution of vehicle fuel economy increases, the share of contributions through fuel taxes varies.
+User equity As the distribution of vehicle fuel economy increases, the share of contributions through fuel taxes varies.
 A variable-rate excise tax would place a greater burden on lower MPG vehicles.

-Vehicle fuel economy increases with income.
+Social equity Vehicle fuel economy increases with income.
 Lowerincome households bear a heavier tax incidence.

-Although excise taxes on fuel are subject to constitutional restrictions, it is unclear whether a variable-rate tax would be subject to the same constraints, especially if it differs from the state's general sales tax rate.
+Flexibility Although excise taxes on fuel are subject to constitutional restrictions, it is unclear whether a variable-rate tax would be subject to the same constraints, especially if it differs from the state's general sales tax rate.
+GHG emissions

-Like fuel excise taxes, variable-rate taxes generally are not designed to be punitive or to discourage consumption of the product being taxed.
+Like fuel excise taxes, variable-rate taxes generally are not designed to be punitive or to discouráge consumption of the product being taxed.

+Transparency

+Fuel taxes are invisible to end consumers.

-Fuel taxes are among the least costly to collect, with 2% of revenue going to fuel distributors and overall costs of administration less than 4%.
+Efficiency Fuel taxes are among the least costly to collect, with 2% of revenue going to fuel distributors and overall costs of administration less than 4%.